 I have said it before and I’ll say it again.
 The world will start actually changing when we start valuing women’s leadership correctly.
 It all comes back to recognizing women’s work and not trying to get something for nothing.
 One thing I’ve vowed to do is stop subsidizing the cheap and sexist practices of the patriarchy that affect me directly.
 I hope you’ll join me in fighting to protect the value of yourself as a (fill in your occupation) and do your part to create a world where women’s leadership has market value.

-Last I heard, large, powerful publishers like Forbes still don’t pay their gender equality freelance writers at all.
+Last I heard, large, powerful publishers like Forbes still don’t pay most of their gender equality freelance writers at all.
 The women who write all those columns on gender equality philanthropy for Forbes, many of which are on the same subjects we’ve just covered, get zero dollars for their work.
 They’re expected to live off the prestige and exposure.
 That is the world we live in.
 Not a world where women’s ideas, women’s work, and women’s leadership are valued.

 The Experience of One Feminist Philanthropy Media Start-Up

 As a woman publisher focused on feminist giving, what I find is, there just aren’t a lot of possibilities out there on the merger scene.
 The reasons are complicated.
 One thing I have learned is that, within the feminist giving community, only a small percentage of women want to be public-facing about their giving strategies.
 While many male philanthropists are comfortable plastering their names on buildings and/or demanding publicity for their philanthropic work, women are different creatures.
 It seems that while many feminist givers are ahead of the curve in terms of their strategies for giving, they have not come to terms with how to have a public presence about the role they play.
 As well, many would probably prefer to keep their giving activities on the down-low to avoid right-wing harassment and inundation with requests for funding.